tiyasa-tagore/La-Taste-client/README.md

  1. one can log out only after logging in
  2. 3 sections for login has been added.

+ ## user profile
+ 1. Separate user profile has been created.
+By clicking the user image, the logged in profile will be shown while loggng in.

  ## chef data
  1. all 6 chefs are visible